Early years prospectus 2023

 Learning through play

 Being active and playing supports young children’s learning and development through doing and talking.
 This is how children learn to think about and understand the world around them.
-We use the EYFS statutory guidance on education programmes to plan and provide opportunities which will help children to make progress in all areas of learning.
+We use the EYFS statutory education programmes to plan and provide opportunities which will help children to make progress in all areas of learning.
 This programme is made up of a mixture of activities that children plan and organise for themselves and activities planned and led by practitioners.

 Characteristics of effective learning